Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Warning: According to the FTC, Voyager’s CEO continued soliciting deposits from customers even after learning about the Three Arrows Capital default, using new customer funds to pay withdrawal requests from earlier customers.

-Following Voyager’s collapse, both the Federal Trade Commission and the Commodity Futures Trading Commission launched investigations that revealed widespread deceptive practices.
+Following Voyager’s collapse, both the Federal Trade Commission and the Commodity Futures Trading Commission launched investigations and brought enforcement actions alleging widespread deceptive practices.

 FTC Charges and Settlement